How America's Muslims Have Handled 15 Years of Post-9/11 Islamophobia

 As a result of that, I was intrigued by Dabajeh’s story and wanted to learn more about how he experienced life as a Muslim in America.
 It seemed to me that, despite the rising tides of hate toward Muslims within the US and the obstacles created for us by the government, American Arabs and Muslims in Dearborn have managed to overcome them and are thriving, bolstered by an unbreakable love for their community and identity.
 So I called Dabajeh up to discuss how his life growing up in Dearborn shaped his identity as a Muslim and to compare and contrast our differing experiences living in post-9/11 America.

-VICE: What is your family story, and what was the family dynamic like in your household?
+VICE: What is your faily story, and what was the family dynamic like in your household?

 Hussein Dabajeh: My parents moved [to Dearborn] from Lebanon to work for Ford.
 My father moved here first in 1973.
 He went back in 1978 to marry my mom.
 They actually knew each other before, and they both came back together.